-The Police Ombudsman’s Office provides an independent and impartial service for dealing with complaints against the police.
+The Police Ombudsman’s Office provides a free, independent and impartial service for dealing mainly with complaints about the conduct of police officers.

-The Police Ombudsman deals with complaints against:
+The Police Ombudsman’s Office deals with complaints about the conduct of:

-The Belfast Harbour Police
+Belfast Harbour Police,

-The Belfast International Airport Police
+Belfast International Airport Police,

-The Ministry of Defence police in Northern Ireland
+Ministry of Defence Police (in Northern Ireland,)

 You can make a complaint:

 - Via our online complaint form

 In writing to: Initial Complaints Office, Police Ombudsman’s Office, New Cathedral Buildings, 11 Church Street, Belfast, BT1 1PG